cryptaz/miner-metrics/README.md

 We need tests, so feel free to submit issues.

 Tool is highly experimental, I would say it's alpha version, so bugs may appear.
-By the way, if you have questions, according this project, you can aske me in Telegram @CryptoFan.
+By the way, if you have questions, according this project, you can ask me in Telegram @CryptoFan.
 I'm always happy to resolve any problems, also can consult you about cryptocurrencies.

 ![Dashboard](/assets/images/dashboard_sample.png?raw=true "Demo")